 Brendan has generously donated a great deal of his time to various charities.
 He is an honorary patron of the Origin Theatre in New York, including 1st Irish, which is a celebration of the best of Irish theatre.
-Additionally, he is a Performing Arts Patron at The King’s Lynn Arts Centre in Norfolk, and supports Arts Educational Schools, London.
+Additionally, he was a Performing Arts Patron at The King’s Lynn Arts Centre in Norfolk, and assisted Arts Educational Schools, London.
 Coyle also supports Centrepoint, the UK's leading charity for homeless young people, Work-wise, which helps young people find jobs, and serves as an ambassador for Prostaid, a prostate cancer charity.
 Brendan is also a patron of Lakelands Hospice in Corby, and narrated a documentary film for their benefit.

 Brendan Coyle (birth name David Anderson Coyle) was born on 2 December 1962 ( though some sources say 1963) in Corby, Northamptonshire, England, UK.
 His Northern Irish father and Scottish mother earlier emigrated from Strabane, County Tyrone, Ireland to settle in the Midlands.
 Brendan's father, a master butcher, ran a shop in Rugby, Warwickshire, where Brendan began learning the trade as a young man.
 After Coyle left school in 1979, he worked as a meat trimmer in the butcher shop, until his father’s untimely death when Brendan was 17.

 He has done adverts for TK Maxx's "Give Up Clothes For Good" campaign, the World Food Programme, and the Macmillan Cancer Centre.
 Further, he has read for the Great Ormond Street Hospital Children's Charity, which provides care to sick children and RAPt, which works to help people with drug and alcohol dependence.
-He has spoken out for the Christina Noble Children's Foundation and, along with the cast and crew of Downton Abbey, helped raise funds for Merlin, the UK medical relief charity and Acting For Others, an annual fund-raising event for all theatrical charities.
-Additionally, along with the cast of Mojo, he contributed to a video to raise funds for Water Aid, which seeks to provide clean water to communities across the world and along with the cast of Downton Abbey, contributed to a video in support of Peace By Piece and Animals Asia.
+He has spoken out for the Christina Noble Children's Foundation and, along with the cast and crew of "Downton Abbey", helped raise funds for Merlin, the UK medical relief charity and Acting For Others, an annual fund-raising event for all theatrical charities.
+Additionally, along with the cast of Mojo, he contributed to a video to raise funds for Water Aid, which seeks to provide clean water to communities across the world and along with the cast of "Downton Abbey" contributed to a video in support of Peace By Piece and Animals Asia.

 Brendan has an older brother and is a great-nephew of legendary football manager Sir Matt Busby of Manchester United F. C. fame.
-He has maintained a life-long love of football and enjoys cooking, music, art, and literature.
+He has maintained a life-long love of football and enjoys gardening, cooking, music, art, and literature.